-- We may provide voting recommendations pertaining to a company which is the sponsor of one of our pension fund clients - such as BT plc - or is a company within the same group as one of our clients or prospects - We may provide voting recommendation with respect to a corporate transaction, the outcome of which would benefit one client or prospect more than another - We may engage with and provide voting recommendations relating to a company in which certain clients or prospects are equity holders and others are bond holders - We may hold meetings with companies for the dual purpose of delivering both our fund management and stewardship services - We may otherwise act on behalf of clients who have differing interests in the outcome of our activities
+- We may provide voting recommendations pertaining to a company which is the sponsor of one of our pension fund clients - such as BT plc - or is a company within the same group as one of our clients or prospects - We may provide voting recommendation with respect to a corporate transaction, the outcome of which would benefit one client or prospect more than another - We may engage with and provide voting recommendations relating to a company in which certain clients or prospects are equity holders and others are bond holders - We may hold meetings with companies for the dual purpose of delivering both our fund management and stewardship services - We may otherwise act on behalf of clients who have differing interests in the outcome of our activities companies concerned.

-Where we provide voting recommendations relating to sponsors of, or in the same group as our clients, we are careful to protect and pursue the interests of all of our clients by seeking to enhance or protect the long-term value of the companies concerned.
 In the first instance, we make clear to all pension fund clients with corporate sponsors that we will treat their sponsoring parent or associated companies in the same way as any other company.
-In addition, we ensure that in such situations the relevant client relationship director or manager within the international business of Federated Hermes including EOS, is not making the voting recommendation to clients.
+In addition, we ensure that in such situations the relevant client relationship director or manager within Federated Hermes Limited including EOS, is not making the voting recommendation to clients.
 This same approach would hold true with respect to any engagement with a company with whom we, our owners or our clients, have a strong commercial relationship, including suppliers.